HSLdevcom/helmet-utils/README.md

 ### Command Line Arguments

 - `scenario_folder`: Path to the exported EMME scenario/network folder.
-- `--api-key`: Maanmittauslaitos API key for reading height data (https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje).
+- `--api-key`: Maanmittauslaitos API key for reading height data.
 - `--processors`: Number of processors to use (default is 2).
 - `--output-folder`: Folder to save the updated network (optional).